 Can’t wait to get settled into producing whatever artworks are lurking about.

-Apart from painting the studio, building the painting wall with my husband, then moving in, it’s been a busy time organising pieces for three exhibitions that are starting early in October.
-Use this link to check them out.
+Apart from painting the studio, building the painting wall with my husband, then moving in, it’s been a busy time organising pieces for three exhibitions that are coming up.

-There’s been minimal painting or even thinking about painting happening lately.
-I fiddled a little with the work in progress below but I’m still not happy and the answer is not forthcoming.
+There’s been minimal painting or even thinking about painting lately.
+I fiddled a little with the work in progress below but it’s still not making me happy and the solution is not forthcoming.
 Maybe some rubbing back?

 Allan instructed us in making collagraph prints.
 He had plenty of great reference material to choose from but I chose to make a print of our mountain, Kunanyi/Mt Wellington.
 It’s right on our doorstep and a wonderful backdrop to Hobart.
 Currently, it’s the subject of much debate as developers are itching to build a cable car that cuts across the “organ pipes” (as we call them) along with all the required supporting infrastructure.

-Those composition/design finding exercises I’ve been doing continue to interest and inspire.
+Those composition/design finding exercises continue to inspire.
 It’s fun creating random pieces and marks, cutting them up, reassembling them in different ways or cropping them to find pleasing compositions.
-Trouble is, I don’t know whether I have enough time left on earth to use them all, or even just the best ones!?
-Still, I’m having fun.
+Trouble is, I don’t know whether there’s enough time left to use them all, or even just the best ones!?
+Still, it’s all about having fun.

 Which one of these would you choose to develop first?